Autodesk-Forge/forge-autodesk.build.api-postman.collection/README.md

 ## What next?

-To follow a tutorial, click the corresponding link in the list of **API Categories** or navigate to the corresponding child folder in this repository.
-The *readme.md* file in the folder provides instructions on how to follow that tutorial.
+To start the test, click the corresponding link in the list of **API Categories** or navigate to the corresponding child folder.
+The *readme.md* file in the folder provides instructions on how to test.

 ## Blogs:
 - [Autodesk Construction Cloud Unified Products: Does it Affect My Application?](https://forge.autodesk.com/blog/autodesk-construction-cloud-unified-products-does-it-affect-my-application)